 123. Keyhole

 Keyhole is an intuitive search engine built to help professionals with media monitoring.
-If you’re doing influencer research, you need marketing insights, or you want to monitor a campaign that you’ve launched, Keyhole is the right PR tool for you.
+If you’re doing influencer research, need marketing insights, or want to monitor a campaign, choose Keyhole.

 124. Evernote